xiupomen/loogl/README.md

 # loogl
-Ligh Object-Oriented GUI Library for esp32 and other similar microcontrollers.
+Ligh Object-Oriented GUI Library based on TFT_eSPI library for creating GUI easily on esp32 and other similar microcontrollers.